Architectural project

 The aim of this immersion is to make students aware that residents and users are the ones for whom we design, and that their involvement must therefore be taken into account in the design process.

-This course therefore introduces students to participatory design and construction practices in a real-life context, where a good understanding of what is already there encourages the collective emergence of the project.The main objectives of this learning process are to acquire the following skills:
+This course introduces students to participatory design and construction practices in a real-life context, in which a good understanding of what already exists encourages the collective emergence of a project.The main objectives of this learning process are as follows:

-– Immersion in a real situation, on a site and with its players, with the aim of analyzing the urban and architectural context and identifying the issues at stake in collective practices.
-This dual approach promotes a holistic and contextual approach to rehabilitation.
+– Immersion in a real situation, on a site and with its stakeholders, with the aim of analyzing the urban and architectural context and identifying the issues at stake in terms of collective practices.
+This dual approach encourages a holistic and contextual approach to rehabilitation.

-– Understanding the interplay of players (users, associations, public authorities), including our own (students, teachers, etc.).
+-Understanding the interplay of players (users, associations, public authorities), including our own (students, teachers, etc.).
 Regular interaction with users and residents throughout the semester is designed to integrate their input into the design process, taking into account their needs and history with the building.
-The aim is also to be able to communicate architectural work to non-architect users.
+The aim is also to be able to convey the architectural work to non-architect users.

-– Enhancing the value of technical and spatial solutions resulting from interactions with users.
+-Enhancing the value of technical and spatial solutions resulting from interactions with users.
 This will involve the use of a variety of means, including the construction of a 1:1 prototype.
-Students will design in detail and manage the logistics required to build a prototype based on the analyses carried out above, a prototype whose feasibility and relevance to initial expectations will be observed.Specific courses are given to students.
+Students will design in detail and manage the logistics required to build a prototype based on the previous analyses, a prototype whose feasibility and relevance to initial expectations will be observed.Specific courses are given to students.
 Their content is discussed with them, then transposed to their project proposals, in order to nurture and exercise their posture as future practitioners.
-These courses include
+These courses include:

 Review the main stages in the recent history of participatory architectural and urban design, and take a few recognized case studies relevant to the project site to analyze the tools and driving forces behind them.